 The disorder can affect other organs in the mother's body.
 A woman may also have kidney damage, liver failure, neurological symptoms, such as severe headaches, seizures, and fluid on the lungs (known as pulmonary edema), Jeyabalan said.

-She explained that the cause of preeclampsia might be related to substances released from the placenta that can affect maternal blood vessels.
+She explained that the cause of preeclampsia may be related to substances released from the placenta that can affect maternal blood vessels.
 When blood flow to the placenta is reduced, the fetus may not get the nourishment and oxygen it needs for growth.

 In the past, preeclampsia may have been called "toxemia" or "pregnancy-induced hypertension," Jeyabalan said.
 But these outdated terms are no longer used.
 They have been replaced by the terms "gestational hypertension," which is when elevated blood pressure is detected in a woman after the 20th week of pregnancy, but she does not also have protein in her urine, which would be considered "preeclampsia."